Sunshine Coast Solar Farm

 The Sunshine Coast Solar Farm is a photovoltaic power station operating on a 24 ha site in Valdora in the Sunshine Coast near Yandina, in Queensland, Australia.
 The station has a maximum generating capacity of 15 megawatts, generated from 57,850 photovoltaic panels.

+The Sunshine Coast Solar Farm has been operational since its establishment in 2017 and is a significant contributor to Queensland's renewable energy goals.